-In assessing the performance of the summer flounder recreational fishery, fishing opportunities and success vary across the range of the management unit (Table 9).
+In assessing the performance of the summer flounder recreational fishery in 2012, fishing opportunities and success vary across the range of the management unit (Table 9,

+Appendix A assesses the performance of the 2010 and 2011 fishery).
 Using metrics including retention rate, fishing trips, possession limits, season length, and scoring each state in relation to each of other, the fishing opportunity differs on a state by state basis with little to no regional distinction; for example, retention rates are highest in the states of Virginia and Massachusetts, and the lowest in New York and Maryland (Table 9).
 Fishing seasons also vary significantly along the coast, with states such as North Carolina and Virginia open all year, while Massachusetts and New Jersey have the shortest seasons within the management unit (132 and 147 days respectively).
-Interest or avidity in relation to successful trips also varies widely as well; for example, trips targeting summer flounder are lowest in North Carolina (.02% of all trips) and highest in New Jersey and New York, yet the highest success rates for targeted trips in relation to harvest is North Carolina by a large margin (Table 9).
+Interest or avidity in relation to successful trips also varies widely as well; for example, trips targeting summer flounder are lowest in Maryland (3.4 % of all trips) and highest in New Jersey and New York, yet the highest success rates for targeted trips in relation to harvest is in Maryland (Table 9).
 Bag limits also vary across the states from the most restrictive in Maryland (3 fish possession limit) to least in Rhode Island (8 fish possession limit).
 Lastly, in comparing states to their nearest neighboring state regarding size limit, states differ significantly, with New York having the highest difference between its two neighbors (1.8 inch average difference compared to Connecticut and New Jersey) and smallest between Maryland and its neighboring states.